Mairho/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a script that creates a direcctory
+a command that lists all files and directories